 Myxomatous is an adjective that is derived from the word myxoma.
-Now clinically used to describe a pathological connective tissue deterioration process that takes place inside some people’s bodies, the term is said to originate from muxa, which is the Greek word for mucus.
+The term is said to originate from muxa, which is the Greek word for mucus and is now clinically used to describe a pathological connective tissue deterioration process that takes place inside some people’s bodies.

 A myxoma is a non-cancerous tumor or growth that contains mucus or a gelatin-like substance.
-These tumors are usually found in or around the heart, where they can sometimes damage or physically alter vital structures, causing dysfunction.
+The tumors are usually found in or around the heart, where they can sometimes damage or physically alter vital structures and cause dysfunction.
 They can also develop in other parts of the body.